 SAS A00-225 Certification Exam Syllabus

-The SAS Advanced Predictive Modeling credential is globally recognized for validating SAS Advanced Analytics Professional knowledge.
-With the SAS Certified Advanced Analytics Professional Using SAS 9 Certification credential, you stand out in a crowd and prove that you have the SAS Advanced Analytics Professional knowledge to make a difference within your organization.
-The SAS Advanced Predictive Modeling Certification (A00-225) exam will test the candidate's knowledge on following areas.
+The SAS A00-225 exam is globally recognized for validating your knowledge and skills.
+With the SAS Advanced Analytics Professional credential, you stand out in a competitive job market and demonstrate your expertise to make significant contributions within your organization.
+The SAS Advanced Predictive Modeling Certification exam will test your proficiency in the various syllabus topics.

 SAS A00-225 Exam Summary: